Understanding Flow Metrics in Software Delivery

 End-to-end Flow Metrics

 There are four Flow Metrics that measure how value flows through a product's value stream.
 They are calculated on four Flow Items - units of work that matter to a business: features, defects, debt, and risk.
 Any task or effort a software delivery organization undertakes can be categorized as one of these core Flow Items.

 When your goal is to deliver more value, you must measure the value customers actual pull: new features and resolved defects, risk and debt.

 The Flow Metrics are:

-- Flow Velocity gauges whether value delivery is accelerating.
+Gauges whether value delivery is accelerating.
 Flow Velocity is the number of Flow Items of each type completed over a particular period of time.
-This is also referred to as throughput.

 Can identify when Time to Value is getting longer.
 Flow Time measures the time it takes for Flow Items to go from ‘work start’ to ‘work complete’, including both active and wait times.

-- Flow Load monitors over and under-utilization of value streams, which can lead to reduced productivity.
-Flow Load measures the number of Flow Items currently in progress (active or waiting) within a particular value stream.
+Monitors over and under-utilization of value streams, which can lead to reduced productivity.
+Flow Load measures the number of Flow Items currently in progress within a particular value stream.